 If you think visiting in the winter will provide you with much lower prices, you are unfortunately wrong.
-Banff sees another high season come December that will last until March since there is great skiing to be had.
+Banff sees another high season come December that will last until March since there is excellent skiing to be had.
 Christmas in Banff will be especially busy and pricer.

 For the best rate at the Chateau, you should look to book a room in April, May, and November.
 However, Lake Louise will, without a doubt, be frozen during this time.

 Final thoughts on the Fairmont Chateau Lake Louise

 If you’re visiting the Canadian Rockies, Banff is definitely one of the best central locations to base yourself.
-But since you won’t want to visit the Rockies without experiencing Lake Louise, I would recommend at least one night here at the Chateau, although you should really stay 2-3 if your budget allows.
+But since you won’t want to see the Rockies without experiencing Lake Louise, I would recommend at least one night here at the Chateau, although you should really stay 2-3 if your budget allows.